 Wyndham Rewards® Visa® Card (Barclaycard)

-The Wyndham Rewards® Visa® from Barclaycard earns 3 points per dollar spent on eligible purchases for every participating hotel stay at Wyndham Vacation Rental North America properties, and on-property spend and maintenance fees (excluding timeshare down payment transactions) at Club Wyndham, WorldMark by Wyndham and Shell Vacations Club timeshare properties.
-Earn 2 points per $1 spent on eligible gas, utility and grocery store purchases (excluding Target® and Walmart®).
+With the Wyndham Rewards® Visa® from Barclaycard earn 3 points per dollar spent on eligible purchases for every participating hotel stay at Wyndham Vacation Rental North America properties, and on-property spend and maintenance fees (excluding timeshare down payment transactions) at Club Wyndham, WorldMark by Wyndham and Shell Vacations Club timeshare properties.
+Earn 2 points per $1 spent on eligible gas, utility and grocery store purchases (excluding timeshare, Target® and Walmart®).
 Earn 1 point per $1 spent on purchases everywhere else (excluding Wyndham Vacation Ownership timeshare down payment transactions at Club Wyndham, WorldMark by Wyndham and Shell Vacations Club properties, which do not earn points).
 That’s a big deal, because 15,000 points is enough for one night for a standard room at their participating properties, making this card one of the fastest ways to earn hotel nights with a credit card.